 The components of the process of transferring from raw to primary data are:

-Planning: Specifying the format of how each individual piece of data will be stored (whether data are: numeric, coded, categorical, free text, identifier data, etc.), as well as which software will be used for entry and storage of the electronic data, and in the case of digital data collection, the data collection itself.
+Planning: Specifying the format of how each individual piece of data will be stored (whether data are: numeric, coded, categorical, free text, identifier data, etc.), as well as which software will be used for collecting, storing and managing of the data.
+In the case of analogue data (e.g. paper-based questionnaires or collection and subsequent measurement of physical samples), you will also need to plan the data entry phase.
 Some of this may already be in place from the tool design, for example the responses to a question in a survey are likely to have been coded during the questionnaire design stage.

-Data Collection/Entry: Ensuring all data in available in electronic form.
-This is done during data collection where mobile devices are used but afterwards for paper questionnaires.

-Manipulation: Deriving additional information from the data and bringing all data sources together.
-For digital data collection this would include removing unneeded calculations and notes etc.

-Data Quality Checks: These checks should be taking place throughout the whole data transition process.
+Data Collection/Entry: Ensuring all required data are effectively captured by the tools used.
+This could be automatic collection of metrics like weather data, location or time, entry of interview responses by an enumerator onto a mobile device, or recording of data on paper questionnaires and subsequent input into a digital system.

+Manipulation:

+The first part of this is bringing data from different sources together, for example ensuring that data collected on different mobile devices is correctly transferred to the main server.

+It also involves initial data cleaning and sorting, such as removal of unneeded note fields and calculations intended as feedback to the enumerators.

+Throughout the entire transition process, you should have appropriate data quality checks in place.

 This document is primarily concerned with the elements of the Data Collection/Entry and Manipulation stages.
 The planning and data quality checking stages are outlined in more detail in other documents.